Sophie Marceau

 A still from the movie My Nights Are More Beautiful Than Your Days

-Cinematographers working with Marceau on this film called her the most sensual actress they had ever worked with.
-Marceau seemed to shed the shell of a repressed and self-conscious child.
-This transformation was especially noticeable in the historical drama "La note bleue," where Sophie portrayed Solange, the daughter of Baroness Dudevant, better known as George Sand (played by Marie-France Pisier).
+Cinematographers on the film called her the most sensual actress they'd ever worked with—Marceau had shed the shell of a repressed, self-conscious child.
+This transformation was especially clear in the historical drama "La note bleue," where Sophie played Solange, daughter of Baroness Dudevant—better known as George Sand (Marie-France Pisier).
 Marceau's character idolizes the dying Chopin (Janusz Olejniczak), who had a romance with her mother.
-It was to her that Frederic performed his last piece...
+Frederic performed his final piece for her...

 Sophie Marceau in her youth